sipostudent/Space-Riddle-Brain-Teaser-/README.md

 #### Disclaimer

-This is for educational purposes only.
+This project is for educational purposes only.